House Oversight and Reform Committee members were more engaged this past Thursday on federal IT management issues than we have seen in some time.

 “It’s time to shift this metric to make it more focused and relevant.
 As promised, the previous methodology is sunset in this scorecard, scorecard 14,” Connolly said.
 “It’s our hope that focus on this category will enhance federal government’s movement to the cloud.”

 The data that will help determine agency grades in this new category comes from a letter the subcommittee sent to agency CIOs on July 13, asking questions about current and future data center closure plans.

 “Notwithstanding many agencies’ progress, several agencies have yet to complete their data center consolidation plans, and future closures and the savings those closures will secure are expected to drop and eventually diminish.
 Specifically, 17 agencies report no plans for future data center closures, and more than half of the remaining planned data center closures are slated for completion by the end of fiscal year 2022,” Connolly wrote in the letter, which Federal News Network obtained.
 “Given the subcommittee’s rigorous and successful oversight history of data center consolidation, we intend to continue our work until agencies realize all potential benefits.”

-Agencies had until July 27 to answer three questions:
+Agencies had until July 27 to answer five questions: